linesbydevon/LamboWhen/README.md

 An app for accessing data related to your crypto portfolio goals

 ## About
-LamboWhen? is an app that leverages [Coinranking API](https://developers.coinranking.com/api) to display information about the investments of crypto holder.
+LamboWhen? is an app that leverages [Coinranking API](https://developers.coinranking.com/api) to display information about the investments of crypto holder and can be found [deployed on netlify](https://lambowhen.netlify.app/).

 It works by receiving data from the API which returns an array of the top 50 crypto projects by market cap in addition to receiving user input.